-The legal team at Fields Law Firm knows how important workers like you are to our state’s economy, and we want to help you make the right decisions after your injury.
+The workers’ compensation attorneys at Fields Law Firm know how important workers like you are, and we want to help you make the right decisions after your injury.
 Over the years, we’ve developed a reputation for helping injured workers, and now we want to help you.
 Get free advice by dialing 1-888-343-5375 or complete a free online form.

 Common Injuries for Welders, Cutters, and Solderers